Digest main cavs

 Ohio Life

 LeBron James returned to Ohio in 2014 to bring a championship home.
-On June 22, he delivered the trophy.
+Just two years later, on June 22, he delivered on a promise, shattering a 52-year championship drought and marking a historic moment in Cleveland sports.

 Of everything that happened in the minutes, hours and days after the Cleveland Cavaliers snapped their city’s 52-year championship drought, maybe the most telling were these simple words that crackled across the police scanner as crowds spilled out into the streets following the team’s Game 7 win: “They’re not unruly.
 They’re just happy.”